dedalozzo/eoc-server/README.md

 EOCSvr - A complete CouchDB Query Server written in PHP
 =======================================================
 EOCSvr stands for ElephantOnCouch Server.
 EOCSvr is a CouchDB's Query Server implementation made in PHP programming language.
 CouchDB delegates computation of views, shows, filters, etc. to external query servers.
 It communicates with them over standard input/output, using a very simple, line-based protocol.
+CouchDB launches the query server and starts sending commands.
+The server responds according to its evaluation of the commands.
 The default query server is written in JavaScript.
 You can use other languages by setting a MIME type in the language property of a design document or the Content-Type header of a temporary view.
-Design documents that do not specify a language property are assumed to be of type JavaScript, as are ad-hoc queries that are POSTed to _temp_view without a Content-Type header.
+Design documents that do not specify a language property are assumed to be of type JavaScript, as are ad-hoc queries that are POSTed to temporary view without a Content-Type header.
-CouchDB launches the query server and starts sending commands.
-The server responds according to its evaluation of the commands.
+Using EOCSvr you can finally write your views, updates, filters, shows directly in PHP.
+No more JavaScript, just pure PHP.

 Composer Installation